-- Physics teachers should teach hand in hand with computer studies teachers in that the physics concepts required in computer studies are taught before topics in computer studies are tackled. - The importance of physics in computer studies should be stressed by Physics teachers, mathematics teachers, administrators, parents and curriculum developers and other stakeholders to the learners. - A research be carried out to give reasons as to why performance to Physics is homogenous than that of Mathematics at KCSE. - Secondary schools should invest in library and computer laboratory facilities so that students can have enough reference books for sciences and computer studies at their disposal.
-This will encourage individualized study among students in order to improve performance. - Regular in servicing of teachers is necessary to keep them abreast with the reforms and changing methods and content in Physics and computer studies. - Physics and computer studies teachers should use teaching approaches and methods which help students discover knowledge on their own in order to cultivate interest and confidence in the subjects.
+- Physics teachers should teach hand in hand with Mathematics teachers in that the Mathematics concepts required in Physics are taught before topics in Physics are tackled. - The importance of Mathematics in Physics should be stressed by Physics teachers, mathematics teachers, administrators, parents and curriculum developers and other stakeholders to the learners. - A research be carried out to give reasons as to why performance to Physics is homogenous than that of Mathematics at KCSE. - Secondary schools should invest in library facilities so that students can have enough reference science and mathematics textbooks at their disposal.
+This will encourage individualized study among students in order to improve performance. - Regular in servicing of teachers is necessary to keep them abreast with the reforms and changing methods and content in Physics and mathematics. - Physics and Mathematics teachers should use teaching approaches and methods which help students discover knowledge on their own in order to cultivate interest and confidence in the subjects.